rainelegary/TrackNet/README.md

 ## Todo

-### Short term todo
+### Short term (next demo)

-Refactor so Route's ist of junctions is named to "junctions" instead of "tracks" Updated Reroute function in ConflictAnalyzer
+Anything in the code-base marked with "TODO POC"
-Change "self.tracks" variable in railway to a dictionary Talk about proof of concept in project document
+Allow client to handle park command, using train.stay_parked field Talk about proof of concept in project document